Manage card payments

 Acquirer Reference Number (ARN) plays a critical role in tracing refund transactions from issuing to acquiring banks.

-This unique 12-character identifier allows cardholders to precisely track the refund process with their bank and located in the order details.
-ARNs are issued for:
+This unique acquirer-assigned identifier allows cardholders to track transaction movement with their bank and is shown in order details.

 • Guide